 Where most schools see a child, we see a family.
-The Roig Academy accepts applications on a rolling basis.
-Our admissions team looks at each application as it arrives and puts it into one of three categories: accept, waitlist or deny after completing the admissions process.
+Applications are continuously accepted by the Roig Academy.
+After completing the admissions process our admissions team evaluates each application and places it into one of three categories: accept, waitlist, or propose alternative schools.
 The process of admission is designed to decide if your child and family are a fit for The Roig Academy.
-Throughout this process, we enjoy learning more about your child’s potential as well as strengths and weaknesses.
+Throughout this process, we enjoy learning more about your child’s potential as well as strengths and areas of concern.
 Should you have any questions regarding this process, please contact admissions at 305-235-1313

 The applicant must be free from a diagnosis of intellectual, behavioral or emotional disorder and autism.
 As The Roig Academy is not specialized to support these diagnoses